Producer Rights Denmark (PRD)

 8.4 Through reciprocal agreements concluded with foreign organisations, including through Copydan, the Organisation must actively contribute to ensuring that foreign right holders receive revenue through distributions according to the distribution plan in force.

 8.5 Revenue must be settled with the right holders as soon as possible and within nine months of expiry of the calendar year in which the revenue was collected, unless prevented by objective reasons in accordance with legislation.
-Revenue received from foreign sister organisations must be distributed within six months of receipt of the amount.
+Revenue received from foreign organisations must be distributed within six months of receipt of the amount.

 §9: General meetings